Guru–shishya tradition: Common characteristics of the guru–shishya relationship

-In some paramparas there is never more than one active master at the same time in the same guruparamaparya (lineage), while other paramparas might allow multiple simultaneous gurus at a time.
+In some paramparas there is never more than one active master at the same time in the same guruparamapara (lineage), while other paramparas might allow multiple simultaneous gurus at a time.

 Titles of gurus

 Gurunath is a form of salutation to revere the guru as god.

 In paramapara, not only is the immediate guru revered, the three preceding gurus are also worshipped or revered.
 These are known variously as the kala-guru or as the "four gurus" and are designated as follows: